-Learn how to grow kale to eat the best tasting kale.
-Growing kale is best done in a certain temperature and planting kale seeds at the wrong time will result in bitter tasting kale leaves.
+Learn how to grow kale, so you can eat the best tasting and nutritious kale.
+Growing kale is best done at certain temperatures and planting kale at the wrong time will result in bitter tasting kale leaves.

-There are a many different kale varieties to choose from these days.
-Some kale plants are just beautiful and are mainly grown for ornamental reasons.
+There are a few different kale varieties to choose from these days.
+However, some kale plants are just beautiful and are mainly grown for ornamental reasons.

 Growing kale yourself can ensure a much better tasting crop by planting kale at the right time.
 Not to mention you can harvest your own kale seeds and continue the tradition of growing your own kale every year.

 Learning how to grow kale is very simple as kale is a very hardy vegetable.
-It can basically be grown anywhere as long as the temperature doesn't get too hot.
+And how to grow kale can basically be done anywhere as long as the temperature doesn't get too hot.

 The best time for growing kale is Spring/Summer or Fall/Winter.
 Kale seeds should be sown from early spring for summer crops or later for fall/winter crops.